probonopd/devuan-live/README.md

 # Devuan Live ISO Builder

-> [!WARNING]
-> The ISOs generated in this repository are for testing and may contain known issues.

-This repository builds a Devuan Live ISO using live-build, similar to the [gershwin-on-debian](https://github.com/gershwin-desktop/gershwin-on-debian) project but using Devuan instead of Debian.
+This repository builds a Devuan Live ISO using live-build on GitHub Actions.
 ## Features

 - Based on Devuan Chimaera (Devuan 4)